en

 Refractive lens exchange

-In modern eye surgery era, it is now possible in certain cases to remove the lens, which is otherwise optically clear (i.e., not cloudy) but does not function properly.
+In modern eye surgery, it is now possible in some cases to remove the lens, which is otherwise optically clear (i.e., not cloudy) but does not function perfectly.
 From the age of 45-50, the lens slowly begins to change as part of a natural process, which also means changes in refraction and vision quality.
-In the case of a poorly functioning lens, stronger diopter glasses are needed for both distance and near vision, as it continuously and slowly loses its youthful elasticity.
-In addition, vision quality, contrast sensitivity, and night vision slowly deteriorate.
-It is typical for rings, glare, and light scattering to appear around light sources during the day and/or at night.
+Due to the poorly functioning, aging lens, glasses may be needed for distance vision, and glasses with increasingly stronger diopters will be needed for good near vision, as the lens slowly and continuously loses its youthful elasticity.
+In addition, vision quality slowly begins to deteriorate, contrast sensitivity and night vision weaken.
+It is typical for halos (rings), glare, and disturbing light scattering to appear around light sources during the day and/or at night.

-If surgery is performed for this reason, it is called refractive lens exchange (anti-glasses lens replacement), the aim of which is to achieve independence from glasses, i.e. good vision without glasses, or in other words, to eliminate the need for both distance glasses and reading glasses to a greater extent.
+If we remove the lens for these reasons, the surgery is called refractive lens exchange (anti-glasses lens replacement).
+The aim of this is to achieve independence from glasses, i.e., good vision without glasses, or in other words, to eliminate the need for both distance glasses and reading glasses with higher diopter values.

-Refractive lens exchange is typically considered for patients over the age of 50 in cases where neither glasses, contact lenses, nor laser corneal treatments provide adequate results that are acceptable for everyday life.
+Refractive lens replacement is typically considered for patients over the age of 50 in cases where neither glasses, contact lenses, nor laser corneal treatments provide or would provide adequate results that are acceptable for everyday, individual lifestyles.

 Refractive lens surgeries are usually performed on both eyes, with the two surgeries taking place on the same day or a few weeks apart.